lbrenman/Amplify-Integration-Batch-Processing-Component/readme.md

 * Batch insert a large number of records to a database
 * Reduce processing time required to publish a large of number of messages to Apache Kafka

-An export of the Amplify Integration project can be downloaded from [**Github**](https://github.com/lbrenman/Amplify-Integration-Batch-Processing-Component)
+An export of the Amplify Integration project can be downloaded from [**Github**](https://github.com/lbrenman/Amplify-Integration-Batch-Processing-Component) as can a sample CSV file.

 ## Batch Insert to a Database